 In fact, when it comes to predicting an individual’s response to a particular medication—stimulant, non-stimulant, one class or stimulant or the other—it’s too often a game of what I call Meds Roulette.
 Or even Pin the Tail on the Donkey.
 Remember how that childhood party game is played?
 A blindfolded person tries to pin the tail where it should be on the donkey.

 I call this adaptation Pin the Rx on the ADHDer.
-It doesn’t have to be this random.
-There can be a methodical approach.
+It needn’t be this random.
+You can use a methodical approach.
 But genetic-testing is not that approach.

 ADHD Meds An “Easy Fix”?
 HA!

 Perhaps the biggest ADHD myth floating around is this: ADHD medication treatment is an “easy fix.”
-Yes, a minority of people do luck out: They quickly find a medication that works well for them or they find a skilled prescriber.
+Yes, a minority of people do luck out.
+They quickly find a medication that works well for them.
+Or, they find a skilled prescriber who can work with them to find it.
 I’m glad for them—but concerned for the rest.

 There’s a reason my first book (Is It You, Me, or Adult A.D.D.?) includes a detailed section on medication.
 The goal?
 I empowering ADHD-challenged individuals and couples to work pro-actively with their physicians.

-Arthur Robin, PhD, and I included a full chapter for couple therapists in Adult ADHD-Focused Couple Therapy: Clinical Interventions (Routledge, January 2016).
+Arthur Robin, PhD, and I included a full chapter for couple therapists in Adult ADHD-Focused Couple Therapy: Clinical Interventions.
 Prescribing physicians often have only a few minutes with clients.
 This means they know very little about their patients, especially if they aren’t using rating scales and getting feedback from a loved one.

 Therapists, however, have more time to help target behaviors that might be addressed by medication and to track progress over time.
 Therapists cannot specifically offer medication guidance.
-But they are well within their “wheelhouse” in performing this function.
+But they can remain within their “wheelhouse” in performing this function.